Inside: This is how to talk about your teenage daughter about dating.

 It’s not the same as when I was a teenager.

 Way back then, we did still actually, you know, go on dates.
-The kind of dates where the teenage boy asked you out and you went somewhere, just the two of you.
+The kind of dates where one person asked you out and you went somewhere, just the two of you.

 Now, love interests are initiated by texting or tagging or swiping.

-It seems like one-on-one interaction is less and kids go out in herds, until at some point pairs start forming and physical expectations that were discussed online are now front and center.
+It seems like one-on-one interaction is less and kids go out in herds for group dates, until at some point pairs start forming and physical expectations that were discussed online are now front and center.

-After much consideration, here was what I camp up with.
-I’ve already started talking with my teens and tween about dating and I’m just hoping some of it sinks in someway, somehow….
+After much consideration, here was what I came up with.
+I’ve already started talking with my teens and tween about dating and I’m just hoping some of it sinks in some way, somehow….

 Here’s What I Want My Teenage Daughters To Know About Dating

-Sometimes you will date someone who is older, has more experience, or may seem more popular than you are, but that doesn’t mean you have to catch up on his terms.
+Sometimes you will date someone older, has more experience, or may seem more popular than you are, but that doesn’t mean you have to catch up on his terms.
 Anyone who wants to date you conditionally – for sex, on drugs or alcohol, as a conquest – is in the relationship for the wrong reasons.
-And if he threatens to break up if you don’t comply?
+And if they threaten to break up if you don’t comply?
 Then you have your answer.
 Remember, you always have a choice.
 You can never go back in time, but you can always wait until tomorrow.

 Know your value.

 Your self-worth can never be measured in likes or emojis.
 It won’t be in your GPA or your weight.
 And it will never be found in the status of someone you date.
 Before you step out the door on the arm of someone else, know that you can stand on your own two feet.
 It’s hard not to feel unworthy or good enough when someone rejects you, but remember that someone else’s feelings should not dictate the way you feel about yourself.
-Remember, you deserve the best.
+Never forget, you deserve the best.
+Your romantic partner should always lift you up, not crush your self-esteem.

 When you fall in love, sometimes you want to shout it to the world; but, relationships are hard, and not everyone will be looking out for your best interest.
 Resist the urge to document every facet of your relationship online, and never discuss your feelings in the comments section for the world to see.
-Boys may come and go, but social media posts can live forever.
+Your peers or your smartphone should not be a third wheel in your relationship.
+Romantic interests may come and go, but social media posts can live forever.
 If your relationship is about the two of you, there’s no reason to invite the rest of the world into it.

-Relationships should be about getting to know each other, what you like and don’t like, your hobbies, and your friends and family.
+Romantic relationships, like any good friendship, should be about getting to know each other, what you like and don’t like, your hobbies, and your friends and family.
 You don’t have to agree on everything, but shared interests – or the willingness to try – is an excellent indicator that you may be compatible.
-If you find yourself sneaking around, embarrassed about your passions and priorities, or pretending to be something you are not, you may not be with the right person.
+Sometimes once you get to know the person you’ve had an infatuation with, you realize that perhaps your imagination was a little bit better than the real thing.
+On the flip side, if you find yourself sneaking around, embarrassed about your passions and priorities, or pretending to be something you are not, you may not be with the right person or have the maturity level for a romantic partner.
 It shouldn’t be complicated.

 And Dating should be IRL.